 The communication protocol begins with an instruction/address phase.
 The first rising SCLK edge following a high-to-low transition on CSB determines the beginning of the two-byte instruction/address command; SCLK must be static low before the CSB transition.
 Data can be presented in MSB-first order or LSB-first order.
 The default is MSB-first, but this can be changed by setting 0x00[6] high.
-Figures 38 and 39 show the appropriate bit ordering for the MSB-first and LSB-first modes, respectively.
-In MSB-first mode, the address is incremented for multi-byte transfers, while in LSB-first mode it's decremented.
+Figures 35 and 36 show the appropriate bit ordering for the MSB-first and LSB-first modes, respectively.
+In

+MSB-first mode, the address is incremented for multi-byte transfers, while in LSB-first mode it's decremented.

 In the default mode, the MSB is R/W, which determines if the data is to be read (active high) or written.
 The next two bits, W1 and W0, determine the number of data bytes to be read or written (see Table 4).
 The lower 13 bits contain the first address for the data transfer.
-This relationship is illustrated in Figure 40, and timing values are given in "Switching Specifications" on page 11.
+This relationship is illustrated in Figure 37, and timing values are given in "Switching Specifications Boldface limits apply over the operating temperature range, -40°C to +85°C." on page 11.

 After the instruction/address bytes have been read, the appropriate number of data bytes are written to or read from the A/D (based on the R/W bit status).
 The data transfer will continue as long as CSB remains low and SCLK is active.
 Stalling of the CSB pin is allowed at any byte boundary (instruction/address or data) if the number of bytes being transferred is three or less.
 For transfers of four bytes or more, CSB is allowed to stall in the middle of the instruction/address bytes or before the first data byte.
-If CSB transitions to a high state after that point, the state machine will reset and terminate the data transfer.
+If CSB transitions to a high state after that point the state machine will reset and terminate the data transfer.